Defense key for Gonzaga, South Carolina

 “They have huge bodies, and they are tall,” the 6-10 Kotsar said.
 “Just the physicality of it, we have to guard and not let them get easy paint touches.”

-Gonzaga, which has allowed 60.9 points per game, has kept three of its four opponents under 60 points in the NCAA Tournament, while South Carolina's scrambling zone has kept its opponents off balance and out of sync.
+Gonzaga, which has allowed 60.9 points per game, has kept three of its four opponents under 60 points in the NCAA Tournament.
+South Carolina's scrambling zone has kept its opponents off balance and out of sync.
 The Gamecocks allow 64.9 points per game.

 “We have been working on it all week, just trying to find ways to exploit their defense,” Gonzaga's Johnathan Williams said.
 “I feel like we'll be fine.
 We just need to follow the game.”